moznion/jicker/README.md

 	"math"
 	"testing"
 	"time"

+	"github.com/moznion/jicker"
 )

 func main() {
 	// if this `ctx` has done, ticking stops and it closes the ticker channel. ctx, cancelFunc := context.WithCancel(context.Background())
 	defer cancelFunc()

-	// it ticks by jittered duration (i.e. 1±5% sec)
-	c := NewJicker().Tick(ctx, 1*time.Second, 0.05)
+	// it ticks by jittered duration (i.e. 1±5% sec); it evaluates the duration with the jitter factor every time. c := jicker.NewJicker().Tick(ctx, 1*time.Second, 0.05)
 	for t := range c {
 		log.Printf("tick: %v", t)
 	}